maxadamski/colosseum/README.md

 Each component should live in it's own branch (for example `thesis`), which should contain a single directory with it's own `.gitignore` and `README.md`.

-All code should be written in English.
+All code and documentation should be written in English.

-All documentation should first be written in Polish, so it can be reused in the thesis.